-- 5.15 This application for an extension to an existing dwelling; the scheme does not propose any additional bedrooms and it is reasonable to assume that the extension will not result in an increase of residents at the property, with no additional pressure on the access road off Chapmans Lane. - 5.16 the construction of the extension will bring construction traffic and wagons delivering materials; however given the scale of the proposal it is considered that the occasional inconvenience this will have on existing residents will be limited to the construction period. - 5.17 The Highways Authority does not raise any objection to the proposal.
-Overall it is considered that there would be no significant or material harm to the highway network or the un-adopted track used to access the site.
+- 5.14 Whilst this application is for an extension it does not indicate any additional bedrooms and it is therefore reasonable to assume that the completed extension should not materially alter conditions on on the access road off Chapmans Lane. - 5.15 The construction of the extension would bring contractor's and supplier's vehicles to the site; however this would be limited to the construction period and it would not be reasonable to refuse planning permission because of any temporary inconvenience that would arise.
+If justified a construction management plan can be required by condition to control the work, particularly relating to deliveries at the site, although this would be highly unusual for small-scale development such as a domestic extension. - 5.16 The Highway Authority does not raise any objection to the proposal and has not requested a construction management plan.
+Overall it is considered that there would be no significant or material harm to the highway network or the unadopted track used to access the site.